VAT in the EU Countries

 Assesment methods and criteria linked to learning outcomes

-The written examination (the test contains 20 questions; it is necessary to get a minimum of 10 points; the test lasts 20 minutes)
+b) Written test (20 questions; it is necessary to gain at least 10 points; the test lasts 20 minutes)

 - correct answer (1 point)